elaine84/jupyter-synchronized-folders/design.md

 (WARNING: Vague flow only, will consult with an actual UX person before developing!)

-Screenshot 1: http://i.imgur.com/x18vqRm.png - Initiate creating a new Synchronized Folder Screenshot 2: http://i.imgur.com/hOdsLvW.png - Initial authentication request (happens first time, and then every time there's an authentication issue requiring re-authentication)
+1. http://i.imgur.com/x18vqRm.png - Initiate creating a new Synchronized Folder
+2. http://i.imgur.com/hOdsLvW.png - Initial authentication request (happens first time, and then every time there's an authentication issue requiring re-authentication)
-Screenshot 3: http://i.imgur.com/RJVwPQB.png - Select which GitHub repository to sync.
+3. http://i.imgur.com/RJVwPQB.png - Select which GitHub repository to sync.
 Should do an JS based check to see if it is something the user can push to / pull from or not, and provide appropriate information.
-Screenshot 4: http://i.imgur.com/6D1Brhl.png (When browsing Synchronized Folders show a little bit of extra information somewhere with metadata about what is going on - including info on when it was last updated, status, etc).
+4. http://i.imgur.com/6D1Brhl.png (When browsing Synchronized Folders show a little bit of extra information somewhere with metadata about what is going on - including info on when it was last updated, status, etc).
 Copy dropbox's design as much as possible.

 User should also be able to turn off / on synchronization and easily see which repositories are under synchronization.
 This can be implemented as an additional tab that has info on all synchronized folders.